 - Where natural breaks are not achieved during 75% of rostered duty periods, a rota is not compliant with the rules and all doctors working the rota are entitled to be paid at Band 3

-As an alternative, we argued that if the monitoring guidance and health circulars did not form part of the contract of employment, then the trust was still required to analyse the results of monitoring in a way which was rational and reasonable, and ensured the health and safety of doctors was protected.
-Using substituted data when assessing whether a monitoring round is valid or whether sufficient natural breaks have been taken does not meet this requirement, so the trust had breached implied terms of trust and confidence.
+As an alternative, we argued that if the monitoring guidance and health circulars did not form part of the contract of employment, then the trust was still required to analyse the results of monitoring in a way that was rational and reasonable, and ensured the health and safety of doctors was protected.

 First monitoring round